My Experience Trying Home Remedies as Treatments for Blepharitis

 I found that it wasn’t as effective for me used as a straight cleanser, but it was too irritating to leave on without rinsing.
 I settled on applying it to one finger and then diluting it with some water on my other finger, then swiping along my lash line without rinsing.
 This worked better, but still didn’t compare to the wipes.

-Trying to keep it under control
+Trying to keep symptoms of blepharitis under control